AliSoftware/Reusable/README.md

-# Type-safe ViewControllers from Storyboards
+# Type-safe ViewControllers from Storyboards/XIBs

-`Reusable` also allows you to mark your `UIViewController` classes as `StoryboardBased` or `StoryboardSceneBased` to easily instantiate them from their associated Storyboard in a type-safe way.
+`Reusable` also allows you to mark your `UIViewController` classes as `StoryboardBased`, `StoryboardSceneBased` or  `NibBased` to easily instantiate them from their associated Storyboard`/NIB in a type-safe way.

-## 1. Declare your `UIViewController` to conform to `StoryboardBased` or `StoryboardSceneBased`
+## 1. Declare your `UIViewController` to conform to `StoryboardBased`, `StoryboardSceneBased` or `NibBased`

 In your swift source declaring your custom `UIViewController` class: